ptrebert/reference-data/README.md

 > Reciprocal-best nets are symmetrical again.

 Additionally, the following naming convention is used by UCSC for pre-computed chain/net files:

+> In chain and net lingo, the target is the reference genome sequence and the query is some other genome sequence.
+> For example, if you are viewing Human-Mouse alignments in the Human genome browser, human is the target and mouse is the query.

+> The file names reflect the assembly conversion data contained within
+> in the format <db1>To<Db2>.over.chain.gz.
+For example, a file named
+> hg15ToHg16.over.chain.gz file contains the liftOver data needed to
+> convert hg15 (Human Build 33) coordinates to hg16 (Human Build 34).

 > a net is single-coverage for target but not for query,
 > unless it has been filtered to be single-coverage on both target and query.